 We are all sinners and no one is righteous (Romans 3:10).
-We must be holy, as God is holy, in order to face the Ruler of the earth and be allowed to enter heaven (1 Peter 1:16).
+We must be holy as God is holy in order to face the Ruler of the earth and be allowed to enter heaven (1 Peter 1:16).
 God never changes, and His attitude toward sin is the same today as it was in the day of Adam.
-The punishment for sin is still the same.
-We are all sentenced to an eternal death in hell.
+Sin must be punished and the punishment for sin is still the same.
+God's wrath abides on us and we are all sentenced to an eternal death in hell.

 How do we cover our sin so that we can stand before a perfect Judge and be forgiven?
 We can't.
-Just like Adam, we need a sacrifice to cover our sin for us.
+Just like Adam, we need a sacrifice to atone for our sin.
 We need a perfect sacrifice.

 All we have to do in order to obtain this free gift of forgiveness is to repent (to turn away from our sin) and put our faith in Jesus Christ, knowing that He alone can save us.
 We cannot work our way into heaven.
-We must be covered by the blood of Jesus alone.
-"Because if you confess with your mouth that Jesus is Lord and believe in your heart that God raised Him from the dead, you will be saved."
-(Romans 10:9 ESV)
+We must be washed by the blood of Jesus alone.
+"Because if you confess with your mouth that Jesus is Lord and believe in your heart that God raised Him from the dead, you will be saved" (Romans 10:9 ESV).